 First we planned out how large we wanted the table to be.
 Our new house is an older house, so many of the rooms are regular sizes (compared to more standardized, modern homes).
-With these measurements we then went to a local hardware store and bought our lumber: 4 long planks for the top, 9 smaller planks bracing and framing the bottom, and 2 longer small planks to frame the outer edges.
+With these measurements, we then went to a local hardware store and bought our lumber: 4 long planks for the top, 9 smaller planks for bracing and framing the bottom, and 2 longer small planks to frame the outer edges.
 We used mostly pine (because it is pretty and affordable) with a few oak pieces among the 9 small planks to go on the bottom.
-Oak is a harder wood so our goal was to add stability.
-If you plan to replicate this project feel free to adjust what lumber you buy based on your dining room size.
-The important thing to note is the how the bottom of the table is assembled (see photo above).
+Oak is a harder wood, so our goal was to add stability.
+If you plan to replicate this project, feel free to adjust what lumber you buy based on your dining room size.
+The important thing to note is how the bottom of the table is assembled (see photo above).

 I think we used right around 90 screws, most of a 100 piece box. 🙂

 Tips for staining and sealing: Consider other woods or colored surfaces in your dining room before choosing a stain.
-The floors in our home are sort of a honey color, so we tried to choose a stain that mimic (but not matched) this tone.
+The floors in our home are sort of a honey color, so we tried to choose a stain that mimicked (but not matched) this tone.
 Be sure to wipe down and allow your table to dry before applying stain.
 Use a brush to lightly coat a small area and then use an old towel or cloth to wipe up any excess stain.
 You can always add more if needed, so go light for your first coat.
 Consult the product label for dry time recommendations.

 I am completely happy with our finished table.
 I love the woodgrain, the honey-colored finish and the simple hairpin legs.
 As a bonus, I’m so happy we were able to create a table that our family can grow into for such a reasonable price!

 I hope that this post encourages some of you that you really can build your own dining room table!
 We’ve done a lot of DIY projects in our new home, and I am most proud of this one.
 We saved thousands of dollars and ended up with our dream table!
 Thanks for reading. xoxo.
 Elsie

 PS.
 I posted about our mismatched yellow chairs here.